ReactiveX/RxSwift/Documentation/GettingStarted.md

 It is true that `Observable` can generate elements in many ways.
 Some of them cause side effects and some of them tap into existing running processes like tapping into mouse events, etc.

-**But if you just call a method that returns an `Observable`, no sequence generation is performed, and there are no side effects. `Observable` is just a definition how the sequence is generated and what parameters are used for element generation.
+**However, if you just call a method that returns an `Observable`, no sequence generation is performed and there are no side effects. `Observable` just defines how the sequence is generated and what parameters are used for element generation.
 Sequence generation starts when `subscribe` method is called.**

 E.g. Let's say you have a method with similar prototype: